Banner image

 • have taken tamoxifen as a treatment for breast cancer

-• started your period before your were 12 years old or went through menopause late
+• started your period before age 12 or went through menopause late

-If you have two or more risk factors, it doesn’t mean you’ll develop uterine/ endometrial cancer, but you may want to talk to your doctor to see if you should have more frequent exams.
+If you have two or more risk factors, it doesn’t mean you’ll develop uterine or endometrial cancer, but you may want to talk to your doctor to see if you should have more frequent exams.

 Symptoms

-• If you have gone through menopause, see your doctor if you have vaginal bleeding, spotting or an unusual discharge
+If you have gone through menopause, see your doctor if you have vaginal bleeding, spotting or unusual discharge.

-• If you have not gone through menopause, see your doctor if for more than two weeks you experience:
+If you have not gone through menopause, see your doctor id you have experienced any of the following for more than two weeks:

 • abnormal vaginal discharge